MarcinOrlowski/html-clock-plasmoid/README.md

 (defined in "User Layout" pane).

 ![General](img/config-general.png)

 * **Layout**: selects widget built-in clock layout.
 * **Use user layout**: uses [user layout](#user-layout), instead of built-in one.
 * **Transparent background**: by default, widget uses theme provided background color.
 When this option is checked, widget background is no longer drawn, making it fully transparent.
-Note: this option is hidden on Plasma 5.19 as it introduces similar feature for the all widgets which is preferred. option to built-in or newer these version
+Note: this option is hidden on Plasma 5.19 as it introduces similar feature for the all widgets which is preferred. option to built-in or newer these version.
 * **Use custom font**: enables use of custom font (and its size) instead of theme default.
   * **Select font**: opends font dialog to select new typeface to use.
 You can also specify font size.
 * **Locale to use**: By default, the system wide locale settings are used while creating day labels.
   If you want to override this (i.e. have English originated day labels while your whole system uses different language, enable this option and put name of locale of your choice (i.e. `pl` or `en_GB`).
 Ensure such locale is available in your system.
 * **Timezone offset**: by default, widget shows your **local** time.
 But if you want to use different time zone than your local, enable this option and provide the offset in form of `[+-]HH:MM`, i.e. `-03:30` or `5:00`.
 If no sign is specified, positive (`+`) offset is assumed.
 Faulty offset falls back to `00:00` (which means `GMT` time zone).
 * **Container fill width**: By default clock container takes as much horizontal space as needed to render its content.
 This may be incorrect behavior if i.e. you use vertical panel and would like to use custom background color.
 In such case you'd end up having ugly side borders if your clock contant is taking less space than panel's width.
 To combat this, enable this option to force the widget. **NOTE:** this option is most useful if you use this widget in a dock/panel.
 For desktop widgets it's recommended to keep it off.
 * **Container fill height**: By default clock container takes as much space as needed to render its content.
 This may be incorrect behavior if i.e. you use horizontal panel and would like to use custom background color.
 In such case you'd end up having ugly  borders on the top and bottom if your clock contant is taking less vertical space than panel's occupies.
 To combat this, enable this option to force the widget to take as much vertical space as its parent container allows. **NOTE:** this option is most useful if you use this widget in a dock/panel.
 For desktop widgets it's recommended to keep it off.

 ### User Layout ###